OPENDAP/bes/modules/dmrpp_module/data/README.md

 - The program `get_dmrpp` builds a single _dmr++_ file from a single `netcdf-4`/`hdf5` file.
-- The program `ingest_filesystem` builds a collection of _dmr++_ files from from data held in the locally mounted filesystem.
+- The program `ingest_filesystem` builds a collection of _dmr++_ files from data held in the locally mounted filesystem.
-- The program `ingest3bucket` builds a collection of _dmr++_ files from from data held in Amazon's S3 storage.
+- The program `ingest3bucket` builds a collection of _dmr++_ files from data held in Amazon's S3 storage.

 NOTE: Organizationally, this directory (_data_) and it's child directory _dmrpp_ are arranged in this hierarchy in order to mimic the deployment structure resulting from running "make install".
-Most modules do not need to do this but since _dmr++_ files reference other files, and they do so using paths relative the BES Catalog Root the mimicry is required.
+Most modules do not need to do this but since _dmr++_ files reference other files, and they do so using relative paths, the BES Catalog Root the mimicry is required.

 NOTE: Examples can be run as shown from the _bes/modules/dmrpp___module/data_ directory.